 If you are stopped for Driving Under the Influence (DUI) while operating a commercial vehicle, the DUI Blood Alcohol Content (BAC) limit is 0.04%.

-With a CDL the difference between failing the State’s test and refusing the State’s test is that after a Refusal you are not eligible to have your CDL of GA reinstated for at least a year, and the driving ban includes non-commercial vehicles.
+With a CDL the difference between failing the State’s test and refusing the State’s test is that after a Refusal you are not eligible to have your GA CDL reinstated for at least a year, and the driving ban includes non-commercial vehicles.

 Should you receive a second DUI conviction, or a refuse to be tested a second time, then you risk a lifetime CDL ban.
 This can be enforced regardless of how long ago the first conviction was, or whether it was incurred in your personal vehicle.

-If you are charged with DUI, as a CDL holder your employment and livelihood may be in jeopardy.
+If you are charged with DUI, as a CDL holder your employment and livelihood is in jeopardy.
 Because of this, I urge you to seek immediate advice from a qualified and experienced DUI Defense Attorney ASAP!

-I am George McCranie IV, an experienced and knowledgeable DUI Defense attorney, who looks after the interests of commercial drivers.
-The McCranie Law Firm is located in Douglas and provides the highest level of professional legal counsel to clients.
+George McCranie is an experienced and knowledgeable DUI Defense attorney, who looks after the interests of commercial drivers.
+The McCranie Law Firm has offices located in Douglas & Valdosta, GA and provides the highest level of professional legal counsel to clients.